elpato-dev/OSINT-compass/extension_guide.md

 ## Creation of simple cards

-When the frontend application is receiving a JSOn input like shown above it has the ability to loop through all the JSON objects in the sources list.
+When the frontend application is receiving a JSON input like shown above it has the ability to loop through all the JSON objects in the sources list.
 It will create a card for each JSON object.
 The title will be used as the title for the card.
 The frontend will try to unravel to JSON in `content` and find a way to display it nicely.

 The following example shows how it will be done: